Acetyl-L-Carnitine is awesome!

 - Humans - 700mg (1/4 Teaspoon), stirred into water/smoothies, 1 to 3 times daily

-Acetyl-L-Carnitine (ALC) is an acetylated form of the naturally occurring amino acid, L-Carnitine.
-L-Carnitine facilitates the transport of fatty acids - which, like glucose, are fuels for cellular respiration - into our mitochondria, thus playing an important role in cellular energy production.
+Acetyl-L-Carnitine (ALCar) is an acetylated form of the naturally occurring amino acid, L-Carnitine.
+L-Carnitine facilitates the transport of fatty acids - which, like glucose, are fuels for cellular respiration - into the mitochondria (the energy-producing centre of all cells), thus playing an important role in cellular energy production.

-Swedish research gives new credence to the idea that dietary supplementssuch as acetyl-L-carnitine and lipoic acid have a positive or protective effect on mitochondrial function.
+Recent Swedish research shows that dietary supplements such as ALCar and Lipoic acid have a positive or protective effect on mitochondrial function.
 It also may be able to slow the aging process.
 To read the full article click here.

 Personally?
 I feed it to all my horses, specifically to my three EMS to support leptin resistance and IR, and also to Carms, my TB, to support muscle tightness as she's officially 2/10 lame (although she'd like to disagree).

 Meanwhile, Dr Kellon has also posted on the benefits of feeding ALCar to our horses in her Dr K's Horse Sense series -

 Good morning carol

 Just wanted to let you know that I have a pony who has turned the most massive corner after introducing the advice you gave into her feed.. wow!!

 No more starving pony trying to eat me, no more scraping walls, kicking, biting and generally making me lose the will to live!

 After getting a set of X-rays done and a date with the farrier, both he and the vet asked directly if I had her sedated ... that’s what it felt like.
 Relaxed, happy to oblige pony.